czhang03/sGKCT/rebuttal.md

 We will carefully address the points raised and implement the necessary changes to our paper.

 First, we address the efficiency of our lazy normalization approach.
-The classical algorithm always performs a full traversal of the coalgebra during liveness checking prior to bisimulation checking, our algorithm invokes bisimulation and only run traverses the reachable states of the discrepancy state.
+The classical algorithm performs a full traversal of the coalgebra during liveness checking before bisimulation checking.
+In contrast, our algorithm invokes bisimulation and only traverses the reachable states of the discrepancy.
-Therefore, our algorithm consistently traverses fewer states for liveness checking, even for positive results.
+This results in fewer states being traversed during liveness checking, even for positive results.
 Additionally, lazy liveness checking enables on-the-fly coalgebra generation using methods like derivatives, which the original algorithm does not support.

 Second, we address the theoretical contribution of our work.
-While the result may seem intuitive, we maintain that our proof is not trivial.
+While the result may seem intuitive, our proof is not trivial.
-In particular, directly connecting the algorithm with bisimulation on the normalized coalgebra will be challenging (similar to Theorem 20), since we assume neither the input coalgebra nor their bisimulation is finite.
+Directly connecting the algorithm with bisimulation on the normalized coalgebra, similar to Theorem 21, is challenging; partially because we do not assume that the input coalgebra or bisimulation are finite.
+Our development leads to a more general result than the finitary case.
-We have reworked the framework several times to pin-down the intuitive and concise coalgebra structure "greedy bisimulation" to sever as a middle ground, so that most of the proof are either unfolding definitions or results of standard coalgebra manipulations.
+We have reworked the framework several times to pin-down the intuitive notion of "greedy bisimulation", leading to modular results that build up to the final correctness result.
+The effectiveness of greedy bisimulation as a theoretical concept is demonstrated by the simplicity of most proofs, which are either unfoldings of definitions or standard exercises in coalgebra.

-Finally, we emphasize that our contribution extends beyond bisimulation of machines (or coalgebras).
+Finally, we emphasize that our contribution extends beyond bisimulation of coalgebras (or machines).
 In Section V, we present two methods for generating coalgebras from expressions and prove their correctness, finiteness, and correspondence.
-The finiteness result, in particular, arises naturally from the correspondence result.
-The simplicity of this result is noted by one of the reviewers.
+The finiteness result elegantly arises from the correspondence result, a point noted by one of the reviewers.

-Regarding experiments in our work, we have updated our test cases with all the "trivial" or dead test cases removed, this development can be found in our repository: https://anonymous.4open.science/r/rust-gkat-071E/ .
+Regarding experiments in our work, We have reworked our test cases, removing all "trivial" or dead test cases.
-Evidently, our performance are minimally impacted by the new test cases.
+Evidently, our performance is minimally impacted by the new test cases.
-We hypothesize that because our implementation is so fast, non-negligible amount of time are spent on parsing and hash-consing expressions.
+We hypothesize that our implementation is so fast that a non-negligible amount of time is spent on parsing and hash-consing expressions, causing the performance impact of "trivial" tests to be minimal.
-Plus, trivial test cases do not provide any performance benefit for our algorithm based on Thompson's construction, and dead test cases also do not favor our algorithm against other tools.
+Additionally, "trivial" tests do not provide any performance benefit for the algorithm based on Thompson's construction, and dead test cases do not favor our algorithms against other tools.

 # Reviewer Questions